-So now you have a better understanding of some of the compounds found in coffee lets take a closer look at the beans, the roast, and how to brew a great tasting cup.
+So now you have a better understanding of some of the compounds found in coffee, let’s take a closer look at the beans, the roast, and how to brew a great-tasting cup.

-If you want the best tasting coffee opt for the Arabica beans since they have a wider variety of aromas and balanced flavors.
+If you want the best-tasting coffee opt for the Arabica beans since they have a wider variety of aromas and balanced flavors.
 Arabica beans also tend to have more trigonelline and diterpenes (kahweol and cafestol).

 150 to 200 Degrees Celsius

-The first stage at around 150 to 200 degrees Celsius is when the Maillard Reaction takes place.
-During this reaction proteins and sugars react to form aroma and flavor compounds.
-Maillard chemistry isn’t just part of the coffee world it’s also partially to thank for the great browning, flavor, and smell of other foods like fries, steak, and, of course, bacon (…mmm, bacon).
+The first stage, at around 150 to 200 degrees Celsius, is when the Maillard Reaction (3) occurs.
+Proteins and sugars react to form aroma and flavor compounds during this reaction.
+Maillard chemistry isn’t just part of the coffee world; it’s also partially to thank for the excellent browning, flavor, and smell of other foods like fries, steak, and, of course, bacon (…mmm, bacon).

 170 to 200 Degrees Celsius

-As the temperature slowly rises to 179 to 200 degrees Celsius caramelization starts to take place, the natural sugars caramelize and the generated compounds create burnt sugar (furanone’s) and butterscotch (diacetyl) flavors.
+As the temperature slowly rises to 179 to 200 degrees Celsius, caramelization starts to take place, the natural sugars caramelize, and the generated compounds create burnt sugar (furanone’s) and butterscotch (diacetyl) flavors.

 At 205 Degrees Celsius

-At the first crack “light roast” coffees are removed from the roaster.
-Light roasts tend to be higher in acidity and the characteristics of different bean origins are most pronounced in light roasts.
+At the first crack, “light roast” coffees are removed from the roaster.
+Light roasts tend to be higher in acidity, and the characteristics of different bean origins are most pronounced in light roasts.

 225 to 230 Degrees Celsius

-As the beans continue to roast and the temperature starts to reach 225 to 230 degrees Celsius the bean cracks once again, this is called the “second crack.”
+As the beans continue to roast and the temperature starts to reach 225 to 230 degrees Celsius the bean cracks once again; this is called the “second crack.”